-EndNote Personal Bibliographic Software
+Bibliographic Software

 Students are expected to use the most current personal bibliographic manager supplied by GC to retrieve citation information from digital libraries and to cite references in scholarly papers.
-GC provides free access to EndNote personal bibliographic software.
-The software license allows students to download the EndNote to a flash drive or laptop and to install the software on student personal computers.
+GC provides free access to this bibliographic software.
 The software is compatible with Windows and Mac operating systems.
 Software can be downloaded from all GC campus sites at http://software.gcsu.edu.
-To protect the licensing agreement, the software cannot be downloaded from off campus.
+Contact SERVE if you need help in downloading the software from off campus locations (serve@gcsu.edu).